isomerpages/moe-compassvalepri/_cvps-open-house-2025/Welcome to CVPS!.md

 * For families to witness our students in action and gain first-hand insight into our holistic education approach, facilities, and school spirit through guided tours and dynamic CCA displays.
 * *Kindly note that there will be no classroom experience and visitors will not be able to buy food from canteen.*

-To register for physical school tour, please click https://form.gov.sg/683d6c7a2b78881a4323caa5
+To register for physical school tour, please use this link: https://form.gov.sg/683d6c7a2b78881a4323caa5

 |  |  |  |